 The People’s Pension Trustee is responsible for running the scheme and for looking after all the pots of money held by the scheme.
 Incorporated on 30 May 2012, the Trustee Board is made up of the following individuals.

-Trustee and Chair of the Trustee
+Chair of the Trustee

 Mark joined the Board in 2020 and was appointed as Chair of the Trustee Board in October 2022.
 Mark is a professional trustee and actuary and has over 30 years’ pensions experience covering all aspects of investment, funding, governance and administration.
 During his earlier career Mark held a number of senior positions with responsibility for pensions advisory and pensions administration businesses.
 In his advisory work he has helped many large UK pension funds and companies on all aspects of pension provision, and now serves on a number of UK trustee boards, investment committees and pension scheme governance committees.
 He is a Fellow of the Institute and Faculty of Actuaries and an Accredited Professional Trustee.